Prince Philip is 'deeply sorry' for car accident that left woman injured

 Prince Philip apologized in a letter to one of the women injured in a car accident he was involved in weeks ago.
 She suffered a broken arm after her vehicle and his collided on Jan.
 17 close to the Sandringham Estate, about 115 miles northeast of London.

 “I would like you to know how very sorry I am for my part in the accident,” the Duke of Edinburgh said in a Jan.
-21 letter to Emma Fairbrother posted by the British tabloid newspaper The Sunday Mirror.
-A Buckingham Palace spokesperson confirmed to NBC News that Philip sent apology letters to Fairbrother as well as the other woman in the car.
+21 letter to Emma Fairweather posted by the British tabloid newspaper The Sunday Mirror.
+A Buckingham Palace spokesperson confirmed to NBC News that Philip sent apology letters to Fairweather as well as the other woman in the car.

 Philip, 97, seemed to suggest in the letter that he had difficulty seeing the car because of the sun “shining low over the main road.”

-He said that he was “shaken” following the crash and initially did not know Fairbrother had broken her arm.
+He said that he was “shaken” following the crash and initially did not know Fairweather had broken her arm.

 “I am deeply sorry about this injury.
 I wish you a speedy recovery from a very distressing experience,” he wrote, signing the letter “yours sincerely Philip.”

-Note: CORRECTION (Jan.
-26, 2018, 11:53 a.m.
-ET): An earlier version of this article misidentified the woman involved in the car accident.
-Her name is Emma Fairweather, not Emma Fairbrother.